SparkJiao/SLQA/README.md

 `allennlp train config/seperate_slqa.json -s output_dir --include-package coca-qa`
 To modified the parameters for the model, you can see `config/seperate_slqa.json`.
 I recommend you to learn how to use `allennlp`.
 It's very easy and useful.

+### Note

+The clean for useless config file and further improvement won't be added util Sep.
+2019.

+For performance on SQuAD1.1 and further improvement, please see the issue page.

 ### update:
 - Rewrite the model using allennlp.
 It seems that it would run successfully.
 I'm waiting for the performance.